 Weighted blankets are popular, but most use poly pellets.
 Learn how to make a weighted blanket without pellets.
 These fillings are used just like the poly pellets you see featured in my main weighted blanket post where the blanket is made with poly pellets.
 Find more details on making DIY weighted blankets.

 My weighted blanket sewing tutorial is one of my most popular posts on this site.
 After years of helping readers with their projects – I get emails every day with questions even years after that initial post – I decided to dedicate a series of blog posts to commonly asked questions about making weighted blankets.
 I also love seeing the blankets people make, especially when they reflect the recipient’s interests like these Harry Potter weighted blankets.

-How to Make a Weighted Blanket Without Pellets
+How to Make a Weighted Blanket Without Beads or Pellets

 Most weighted blankets are made using poly pellets.
 Poly pellets are a popular filling because they are non toxic and can go in the washer and dryer.
 They discourage mold growth and are lightweight individually, and therefore unlikely to cause harm.

 However, there are a number of reasons to avoid using poly pellets.
 Some people worry about the fact that poly pellets are man made.
 Others are looking for a more inexpensive filling.

-Luckily there are several pellet free ways to make a weighted blanket without using the standard weighted blanket pellets.
+Luckily there are several ways to make a weighted blanket without using the standard weighted blanket pellets.
 Here are some of the most popular options.

 Growing up, our picnic blanket was made out of old pairs of denim blue jeans.
 We used it as a picnic blanket because it was so sturdy and useful for protecting us from damp grass, but the blanket doubled as an amazing weighted blanket!